Getting started

 Set these environment variables:

-SIXPACK_ACCOUNT- your account nameSIXPACK_AUTH_TOKEN- your account tokenSIXPACK_CLIENT_CERT_PATH=config/generator.pem- path to certificateSIXPACK_CLIENT_KEY_PATH=config/generator.key- path to private keySIXPACK_ENVIRONMENT- any environment label (for exampledev)SIXPACK_URL=gen.sixpack.dev:443- Sixpack endpoint
+SIXPACK_ORGANIZATION- your organization name; when using a downloaded client certificate, use the organization value shown together with that certificate and token in the organization configuration UISIXPACK_AUTH_TOKEN- your organization's tokenSIXPACK_CLIENT_CERT_PATH=config/generator.pem- path to certificateSIXPACK_CLIENT_KEY_PATH=config/generator.key- path to private keySIXPACK_ENVIRONMENT- any environment label (for exampledev)SIXPACK_URL=gen.sixpack.dev:443- Sixpack endpoint

 Run the sample: